fontIconPicker/react-fonticonpicker/README.md

 ### NPM or YARN

 NPM is the preferred way of installation.
+You can find it from [here](https://www.npmjs.com/package/@fonticonpicker/react-fonticonpicker).

 From your project do

 ```bash
 npm i @fonticonpicker/react-fonticonpicker